Heapy/awesome-kotlin/README.md

 * [ahong222/happy21](https://github.com/ahong222/happy21) - A simple game of Black-Jack write with kotlin
 * [AllanWang/KAU](https://github.com/AllanWang/KAU) - An extensive collection of Kotlin Android Utils
 * [hanjoongcho/aaf-easyphotomap](https://github.com/hanjoongcho/aaf-easyphotomap) - This is a photomap app that shows photos taken on a map.
-* [Karumi/KataScreenshotKotlin](https://github.com/Karumi/KataScreenshotKotlin) - An full exercise to learn how to create screenshot tests for Android
+* [Karumi/KataScreenshotKotlin](https://github.com/Karumi/KataScreenshotKotlin) - A full exercise to learn how to create screenshot tests for Android
 * [massivedisaster/AFM](https://github.com/massivedisaster/AFM) - An library to help android developers working easly with activities and fragments with Kotlin
 * [mustafaberkaymutlu/uv-index](https://github.com/mustafaberkaymutlu/uv-index) - A simple ultraviolet index viewer app for demonstrating Instant Apps + Kotlin + Dagger + MVP
+* [Karumi/KataSuperHeroesKotlin](https://github.com/Karumi/KataSuperHeroesKotlin/) - A full exercise to learn how to create espresso tests using test doubles and a dependency injector for Android written in Kotlin.
+* [Karumi/KataContactsKotlin](https://github.com/Karumi/KataContactsKotlin/) - An exercise to learn how to write software based on Clean Architecture using Kotlin.
+* [Karumi/KataTODOApiClientKotlin](https://github.com/Karumi/KataTODOApiClientKotlin/) - A full exercise to learn how to use stubbing HTTP in Kotlin.
+* [Karumi/MaxibonKataKotlin](https://github.com/Karumi/MaxibonKataKotlin) - A ready to use playground to learn how to write tests using property-based testing in Kotlin.

 ### <a name="android-extensions"></a>Extensions <sup>[Back ⇈](#android-extensions-subcategory)</sup>
 * [ajalt/timberkt](https://github.com/ajalt/timberkt) - Easy Android logging with Kotlin and Timber.